 + Food.
 As a general rule I don’t stress over what Oli does and doesn’t eat, I figure if a kid always has healthy food put in front of him he’ll never starve himself and if he’s not hungry now he will be later.
 I tend to go easy on the snacks in the afternoons so that he has a good appetite for dinner, but generally accept that he has a natural inclination to graze, rather than sit up to three cooked meals a day.
 This also takes the pressure off me in terms of cooking convoluted kid-friendly ‘super food recipes’ and spending hours in the kitchen that could be better spent with Ol at the park, so generally he eats what I eat and we keep it pretty simple – snacky-veggies like carrots, snow peas & cherry tomatoes, grainy bread, a bit of cheese, maybe some cold cuts of meat, hard-boiled eggs, that type of thing.
 If his nan gives him ice-cream or he eats lollies at a party I take the French approach and just make sure the rest of his meals are healthy – he’s a kid at the end of the day and life’s too short to obsess over these things.

 I always keep a bunch of scrap paper with a bulldog clip and two pencils in my bag so that we can sit together and draw trains.
 I also sometimes have a couple of small trains in a calico bag and a sticker book his nan bought him for longer lunches or catch ups with a girlfriend who I actually want to have a conversation with longer than 2 minutes.
-When I’m with a girlfriend I usually order fruit toast or something else to keep him occupied so he sits there happily chewing and passing me the crusts.
+When I’m with a girlfriend I usually order fruit toast or something else to keep him occupied so he sits there happily gnawing away before passing me the crusts.

 + Negotiating.
 When I was pregnant with Oli I was given a copy of Why French Children Don’t Throw Food by a teacher girlfriend and it taught me a lot about the French way of parenting, in particular listening to your child and treating them with respect, while still maintaining a solid ‘cadre’.
 There are times when Ol pushes to get his own way and if it’s reasonable I respect it (I don’t really mind if he wants to wear two different socks to school.. you’ve got to pick your battles) but if it’s not, the first thing I do is get down on his level and explain to him why it’s best for him to compromise.